 This journey towards minimalism has been far more life-changing and life-giving than I expected.
 The possessions in our lives define who we are on a far deeper level than we realize.
 And as a result, the process of removing them teaches us valuable truths about ourselves and the lives we live.

-As I consider the past five years and all that I have learned, the following life-giving truths reveal themselves as the most significant:
+As I consider the years and all that I have learned, the following life-giving truths reveal themselves as the most significant:

 1. Desiring less is even more valuable than owning less.
 Owning less brings some amazingly-practical benefits into our lives.
 It costs less.
 It requires less time and energy to maintain.
 It brings freedom, rest, peace, and calm into a hectic world.
 And it provides greater opportunity to pursue our truest passions.
 But I have found, over the years, the desire to own less is even more valuable than owning less.
 Over time, I have been able to remove myself from the incessant desire for more–even in a society that idolizes consumerism at every turn.
 And when our life’s desire shifts away from pursuing physical possessions, we are finally free to pursue lasting worth with all our heart.